- be a college sophomore or junior at the time of application

 NYU Endorsement Process

 Nominees selected to represent NYU in for the Udall Undergraduate Scholarship competition will work with a fellowship advisor in January and February to further develop their application.
-Students studying abroad can work with a fellowship advisor via Skype.
+Students studying abroad can work with a fellowship advisor via Zoom.